Fourth Grade Programs

 Indoor Field Trip Programs

 Our most popular learning experience!
-Students rotate through the following stations during their 2-hour visit to the Lilly Center.
+Students rotate through all of the following stations during their 2-hour visit to the Lilly Center.
 They will interact with live animals, the Virtual Aquarium and the Augmented Reality Sand Tables while learning about local water quality impacts.

 Essential Question: What is the water cycle and how does it work?